indie/qmec/README.md

     Process with Caution:

-          Indigenous people have been at this much longer than colonizers have been breeding generations
-          of delusion on our soil.
+          Indigenous people have been at this much longer than colonizers have been putting delusional deeds on our soil.
 Better to assume you know ¨much much¨ less about quantum
                                than you think you do.

-          ALL COLONIAL CONTRACTS AND DEEDS HAVE ALREADY BEEN INVALIDATED. _Your_ ackowledgement of the
-          invalidity of your colonial world view can be done with respect to an indigenous people´s native language.
+          Acknowledgement of the invalidity of the colonial world view (and your property deeds) can be done with respect to an indigenous people´s native language.
+This repo is _complementary_ to ecosteader.com; both can be used to understand.

-          Get ready to listen twice as hard as you speak.
+          Get ready to read and listen twice as hard as you speak.

           Fascistbook´s abuses and assaults on Turtle Island needed stopped; indigenous peoples are not its lab rats.
 Ongoing things result in the same murderous genocides.

-          All participants of the corrupt social network are accelerating the
+Mauna Kea knows how corrupt the Fascistbook goes.
+All participants of its corrupt social network are accelerating the
           destruction of the remaining native population.
                        Even if you are native, that is still